3 Justices Balk At Decision To Snub Pa. Mail-In Ballot Case - Law360

 "Postelection litigation sometimes forces courts to make policy decisions that they have no business making.
 For example, when an official has improperly changed the rules, but voters have already relied on that change, courts must choose between potentially disenfranchising a subset of voters and enforcing the election provisions — such as receipt deadlines — that the legislature believes are necessary for election integrity," he wrote.
 "Because the judicial system is not well suited to address these kinds of questions in the short time period available immediately after an election, we ought to use available cases outside that truncated context to address these admittedly important questions."

-Representatives for the state and counsel for the Republican Party did not immediately respond to requests for comment Monday.
+Representatives for the state declined to comment Monday.
+Counsel for the Republican Party did not immediately respond to requests for comment.

 Pennsylvania is represented by J. Bart DeLone, Sean A. Kirkpatrick, Michael J. Scarinci and Daniel B. Mullen of the Pennsylvania Office of the Attorney General.

-Note: Update: This article has been updated with more information and background, and with a response from the state.